Why Warranty Management Is Often the Biggest Customer Pain Point

 The #1 complaint from customers during a warranty claim isn't necessarily that the part broke—it’s that they don't know what is happening.

-- The Pain: When claims are managed via email, the customer has to reach out to you for updates.
+When claims are managed via email, the customer has to reach out to you for updates.
 If their production line is down while they wait for a replacement, every hour of silence feels like a day.

-2. Financial Leakage and "Gray Areas"
+2. Financial Leakage and "Grey Areas"

-The Pain: Manual tracking makes it difficult to verify if a part is actually still under warranty or if the failure was due to customer misuse.
+Manual tracking makes it difficult to verify if a part is actually still under warranty or if the failure was due to customer misuse.
 This leads to financial leakage—paying out on claims that should have been denied.

 3. The Disconnect Between Support and Engineering